 Why Madson Castello, PLLC?

 Kendall Castello and Messina Madson were the chief and deputy chief of the Dallas County DA’s Family Violence Division and now regularly represent professionals who are accused of domestic violence crimes.
-With more than 30 years of combined criminal experience and 300 trials between us, we have handled hundreds of these cases as prosecutors and defense attorneys, and we know how to analyze and defend them.
-Understanding the prosecutor’s mindset and the weaknesses of these types of allegations, our firm has achieved great results in many cases—including dismissals and no-bills—often keeping the allegations from ever becoming public.
+With more than 30 years of combined criminal experience and 300 trials between them, they have handled hundreds of these cases as prosecutors and defense attorneys, and they know how to analyze and defend them.
+Understanding the prosecutor’s mindset and the weaknesses of these types of allegations, their firm has achieved great results in many cases—including dismissals and no-bills—often keeping the allegations from ever becoming public.

 Madson Castello, PLLC, is committed to providing extensive, personalized attention to every client.
-Unlike firms that depend upon high volumes of cases, we choose to work with few clients for exceptional results.
-We use our extensive experience as both prosecutors and criminal defense attorneys to zealously fight for our clients.
-If that sounds like what you are looking for, we are an ideal firm.
+Unlike firms that depend upon high volumes of cases, they choose to work with few clients for exceptional results.
+They use their extensive experience as both prosecutors and criminal defense attorneys to zealously fight for their clients.
+If that sounds like what you are looking for, they are an ideal firm.

 Types and Levels of Family Violence Offenses